Understanding the Glucose Screening and Glucose Tolerance Test

 - One-hour blood test glucose level should be lower than 180 mg/dL

 - Two-hour blood test glucose level should be lower than 155 mg/dL

 - Three-hour blood test glucose level should be lower than 140 mg/dL

-If one of the four results is higher than expected, your doctor may recommend taking the test again in a few weeks.
-If two or more return high, you’ll be diagnosed with gestational diabetes, says the Mayo Clinic.
+If one of the four results is higher than expected, your doctor may suggest some dietary and lifestyle modifications and keep a close eye on your blood glucose levels moving forward.
+Though it’s not common practice, some providers may even recommend taking the test again in a few weeks.
+If two or more of the four results return high, you’ll be diagnosed with gestational diabetes, says the Mayo Clinic.

 So what happens if the glucose tolerance test determines you have gestational diabetes?
 “Don’t worry; you’ll likely meet with a nutritionist [who will] help guide you through your pregnancy with a balanced diet, and will closely monitor the ratio of carbohydrates to protein to fats and sugars you are consuming,” says Pope.
 You’ll also have to check your blood glucose levels with a home glucometer four times a day (your fasting number in the morning, plus an hour or so after each meal), explains Greves.
 If diet alone doesn’t help rein in your blood glucose numbers, insulin may be necessary, says Klein, who emphasizes the medication’s safety and efficacy.

 The silver lining of a gestational diabetes diagnosis?
 You’ll get to see baby’s sweet face more often.
 “Given the potential risks associated with /[gestational diabetes] in pregnancy, such as a large baby—called macrosomia—you’ll likely get ultrasounds to monitor fetal growth,” Pope says.